lrq3000/pm-vtt2txt/README.md

 ## License

-`pm-vtt2txt` is distributed under the terms of the [MIT](https://spdx.org/licenses/MIT.html) license.
+`vtt2txt-ng` is distributed under the terms of the [MIT](https://spdx.org/licenses/MIT.html) license.

+This is an updated fork from Trey Hunner's [pm-vtt2txt](https://github.com/lrq3000/vtt2txt-ng) with bugfixes and a more pythonic module architecture.